newatoms/beta/_insights/en/The Content Guide.md

 # The Content Guide

 How do you attract your readers and how do you keep them close?
 More and more there is a cry for *'high quality content'*.
-And that is good, but what does this mean exactly?
-After learning these few key concepts, chances are your blog post is read and shared as well.
+That's all good, but what does this mean exactly?
+Which ingrediënts do you have to use to make a nice meal that people will remember?
+Better even, how do you make the perfect dish for guests that they will ask the recipe off and share it with others?

 ## Originality & authenticity